acenet-arc/cloud_from_a_to_z/_episodes/creating-a-keypair.md

 If these permissions are too open the command we use to connect between computers may complain.
 > ## SSH File permissions variations
 >
 > In the case of mobaXterm the `ssh` command does not require strict permissions, however on Linux machines or Macs the `ssh` command does require stricter permissions before it will allow you to connect using a private key.
-In addition depending on the details of your windows operating system and version of mobaXterm you may or may not actually be able to change file permissions wihtin mobaXterm.
+In addition depending on the details of your windows operating system and version of mobaXterm you may or may not actually be able to change file permissions within mobaXterm.
 {: .callout}

 Now we have a key pair we can use to connect to our the VM we will create in the next episode.